 We’ve added thousands of companies and exchange-traded funds (ETFs) listed on the Australian Securities Exchange (ASX), giving you the opportunity to diversify your investments, invest in businesses that are close to your home and heart, and have your NZ, US, and Australian shares all in one beautiful place! 🍍

 Let’s start by looking at the Australian share market and what you can invest in on Sharesies.
-If you’re wondering how Australian shares work on Sharesies, check out our post.
+If you’re curious about how your orders for Australian shares get processed, check out our behind-the-scenes explainer.

 A brief history of the ASX